Tejas-hue/CAEE/README.md

 >Name’s Anant Pareek.

 >I study psychology.
 I make art.
 I write.
 I do loads of other tuff-stuff that gets my friends concerned.
-And recently, I’ve been teaching myself machine learning — by building projects like this one that blend AI and emotion.
+And recently, I’ve been teaching myself machine learning, by building projects like this one that blend AI and emotion.